nupam/keras-callbacks/README.md

 			data: numpy arrays (x, y) or data_generator yeilding mini-batches as such<br>
 			max_epochs: maximum number of epochs run test to<br>
 			steps_per_epoch: number of steps to take per epoch, only uses when generator=True is provided<br>
+			batch_size: batchsize to use in model.fit, not applicable if generator is used<br>
 			alpha: shooting factor(parameter for smoothing loss, use 0 for no smoothing)<br>
 			logloss: plots loss in logarithmic scale<br>
 			clip_loss: clips loss between 2.5 and 97.5 percentile<br>